michaeljota/ngrx-ducks/README.md

 *Consider* making the unique name related to the component.

 *Consider* exporting the actions, the type and the enum of the actions types from an action file.

+*Consider* using named properties instead of generic payload

 *Why?* Using classes for actions allow to take advantage of the discriminatory types of Typescript.